FAQ

 “Freecreditreport [dot] com” is not the same thing.

 Don’t sign up for any memberships or subscriptions with Equifax, Experian or Trans Union.
+These contain arbitration agreements in the fine print that can take away your “day in court.”

 Just save the credit reports as PDF files (you should be able to do that from the print window).